kshamatavva/kshamatavva.github.io/_projects/homework_5.md

 ## Write Up 1

 This visualization shows the total square footage of buildings managed by each agency, based  on the year the building was constructed and acquired.
 For this design, I used a vertical bar chart with nominal encoding on the x-axis (Agency Name) and quantitative encoding on the y-axis (Square Footage).
-Agency names are angled for readability due to the number of categories.
-I filtered the dataset to include only rows where Year Type equals "Year Constructed" after using melt() to combine the acquisition and construction years into a single column.
+I filtered the dataset to include only rows where Year Type equals "Year Constructed" after melting some features to combine the acquisition and construction years into a single column.
 Rows with missing square footage or year data were removed to maintain accuracy.
-While no color scheme is used in this version, the simplicity helps keep the focus on relative square footage between agencies.
-Interactivity could be added through tooltips or filtering, but this static version emphasizes overall distribution patterns.
+While no color scheme is used in this version, the simplicity helps keep the focus on the square footage between agencies.
+Interactivity could be added through tooltips or filtering, but this version emphasizes overall distribution patterns.

 # Chart 2 With Interactivity